Coveros-GitHub-Sandbox/selenified/README.md

 #### <a name="maven-qs-setup"></a>Maven
 The easiest way to set up a Selenified project is to use Maven.
 Maven will download everything you need to get started, and ensure you can execute the tests simply.
-Once you’ve done this, you can import the maven project into your preferred IDE.
+Once you’ve done this, you can import the Maven project into your preferred IDE.

 First, create a folder to contain your Selenified project files.
-Then, to use Maven, you need a pom.xml file.
+Then, to use Maven, you need a `pom.xml` file.
 This can be created with any text editor, and for more details, checkout the [Apache Documentation](https://maven.apache.org/pom.html).
-Your pom.xml file will look something like this.
+Your `pom.xml` file will look something like this.
 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"
          xsi:schemaLocation="http://maven.apache.org/POM/4.0.0 http://maven.apache.org/xsd/maven-4.0.0.xsd">